Culture Club: 1984–1986: Waking Up with the House on Fire, From Luxury to Heartache and decline

-In 1984, the group released their third album Waking Up with the House on Fire (UK No. 2, US No. 26) which sold 2.8 million copies worldwide.
+In 1984, the group released their third album Waking Up with the House on Fire (UK No. 2, US No. 26).
 Although certified platinum in both the UK and the US, it was a commercial and critical disappointment compared to their first two albums.
 The album contained the hit single "The War Song", which reached No. 2 in the UK, and Top 20 in the US.
 Other singles like "Mistake No. 3" (US No. 33) and "The Medal Song" (UK No. 32) would become modest hits.
 George later stated he felt the album experienced a lukewarm reception because of half-hearted material he felt they released due to pressure from Virgin and Epic.
 According to him, the band had just come off an exhausting world tour in 1984.

 At the end of 1984, Boy George was recruited by Bob Geldof to join the Band Aid recording, consisting of mostly internationally known UK and Irish recording stars.
 George was in New York City for an appearance on Late Night with David Letterman when Geldof called him, but managed to catch the final Concorde of the day to London and was the last singer to record a lead vocal track for the song "Do They Know It's Christmas?".
-The song would become the biggest selling single of all-time in the UK and a huge international hit, raising millions for famine victims in several African nations, particularly Ethiopia.
+The song would become the biggest selling single of all time in the UK and a huge international hit, raising millions for famine victims in several African nations, particularly Ethiopia.